-Link to latest:
+Link to Latest Report:

 Many organizations are promoting and utilizing Accelerated Bridge Construction (ABC) practices to reduce traffic impacts and to reduce societal costs.
 One of the most common means to achieve ABC is to utilize prefabricated elements which are brought together, on-site, to construct the in-place bridge.
 The purpose of this research is to begin the process of developing crash-tested prefabricated bridge railings that have durable anchorage details.
 The need for this work has been previously identified by the AASHTO SCOBS Technical Committee for Construction.

 The following tasks will be performed to achieve the project goals.

 - Task 1 – Conduct a national literature search to review all bridge railing (cast-in-place and prefabricated railings) designs and details including anchorage systems that have been crash tested for use on the national highway system by state DOTs and private agencies.
 Survey state DOTs to determine their needs related to prefabricated bridge railing.
 Iformation from research projects through the NCHRP, SHRP2, FHWA, and other national, state, and pooled-fund sponsored research will be reviewed as part of this task.
 Railing shapes that meet the current MASH requirements will be considered in this task and in subsequent tasks.
 As part of this search, consideration will also be given to the different types of elements used in prefabricated bridges.
 As part of the preparation of this proposal a brief search and review has already been initiated and a brief summary is presented in section G.